bogdanp05/wacc_2017/README.md

 - Create account on Google Cloud Platform
 - Create a project and get key to configure your environment (see guides on how to do it)

 IMPORTANT: Copy ./dataset directory to ./backend/target/docker/stage .
+If the destination dir does not exist, just run 'sbt docker:publishLocal' in the terminal.
+This will fail but will create the needed directory.

 To run the containers locally:
 - 'make clear' : deletes all the containers